-For instance, you may have one branch that stores the main code for a project, another branch that stores the code for a bug fix, and yet another branch that stores the code for a new feature on which you’re working.
+For instance, say you may have one branch that stores the main code for a project.
+Another branch stores the code for a bug fix.
+Yet another branch that stores the code for a new feature on which you’re working.

-After you’ve finished the bug fix, you may want to push that code to the main branch, so everyone is working with the most up-to-date code.
+After you’ve finished the bug fix, you may want to push that code to the main branch.
+Pushing your code means that everyone will be able to access your changes.
 To do so, you would need to merge the code from the bug fix branch into the main branch for your project.

 Code Merging: Step by Step